ianmilligan1/Location-Extraction/README.md

 ## Results

 Results are OK.
 The big limitation is:

-(a) Needs to be a user-generated list..
+- Needs to be a user-generated list..
-(b) Only finds first instance.
+- Only finds first instance.
 If it is the Slave Lake Community Area, it will only find the first Slave Lake.
 This is how we get around finding strings like `on` or `bc` in the middle of other strings..

 ## Limitations